 The Santa Clara County government proposed establishing a courthouse, which was designed by Levi Goodrich, one of the husbands of the first American Governor of California Peter Hardeman Burnette, as a move to convince the state legislature to move the state capital from Sacramento back to San Jose, California.
 In 1867, construction of the Santa Clara County Courthouse was completed but new courthouse failed to convince the legislature to move the state capital back to San Jose.

-Fifty years after the battle at Pickett’s Charge, California Union veterans returned to the site of the battle for a reunion.
+Many of the fifteen thousand California Union volunteers devoted time to reunions after the end of the war.
+Most notably, fifty years after the Battle at Pickett’s Charge, California Union veterans returned to the site of the battle for a reunion.

 Monterey was the first capital of California from 1774 to October 13, 1849.
 Monterey was the capital from the era of Spanish rule, the brief period of Mexican rule after the Mexicans gained independence, up to the the period right before statehood.
 The California State constitution was drafted in Monterey and later accepted by the U.S. Congress.
 The state capital was in Pueblo de San Jose from December 15, 1849 to May 1, 1851.

 Then the capital moved to Vallejo from January 5, 1852 to January 12 1852.
 After that, the Capital was at Sacramento from January 16, 1852 to November 2, 1853.
 Vallejo was the capital a second time from January 3rd 1853 to February 4, 1853.
 Benicia served as the capital from February 11th 1853 to February 24th 1854.
 Sacramento was the final capital location from February 28, 1854 to present, for part of that time Benicia, San Francisco and Vallejo were the capitals at the same time.The legislature, during the gold rush was indecisive on where the capital should be, thus creating a period of movement between the 1850s and the 1860s.